MooersLab/pymolsnips/README.md

 <h2><em>SciMax</em></h2>

-[SciMax](http://kitchingroup.cheme.cmu.edu/scimax) is a being developed by the chemical engineer John Kitchin at Carnegie Mellon University.
+[SciMax](http://kitchingroup.cheme.cmu.edu/scimax) is being developed by the chemical engineer John Kitchin at Carnegie Mellon University.
 This variant of <em>Emacs</em> is being optimized for supporting the preparation of scientific manuscripts.
 Several YouTube videos of Professor Kitchin talking about <em>SciMax</em> are available.
-<em>SciMax</em> is on the to-be-added later list because the documentation for this project is lagging so the user has be more self-reliant.
+<em>SciMax</em> is on the to-be-added later list because the documentation for this project is lagging so the user has to be more self-reliant.
 Hence, our recommendation to become competent with <em>Gnu Emacs</em> before diving into <em>SciMax</em>.

 <h2><em>Prelude Emacs</em></h2>